Wind Energy Factsheet

 Wind Resource and Potential

 Approximately 2% of the solar energy striking the Earth’s surface is converted into kinetic energy in wind.
 Wind turbines convert the wind’s kinetic energy to electricity without emissions.1 The distribution of wind energy is heterogeneous, both across the surface of the Earth and vertically through the atmosphere.
 Average annual wind speeds of 6.5m/s or greater at 80m are generally considered commercially viable.
-New technologies, however, are expanding the wind resources available for commercial projects.3 Approximately 3% of U.S. electricity was derived from wind energy in 2020, but wind capacity is increasing rapidly.4
+New technologies, however, are expanding the wind resources available for commercial projects.3 In 2020, 8.4% of U.S. electricity was generated from wind energy, but wind capacity is increasing rapidly.4

 - High wind speeds yield more power because wind power is proportional to the cube of wind speed.5